starknet-io/starknet.js/www/docs/guides/contracts/events.md

 }
 ```

-If you want to parse an array of events of the same contract (abi of the contract available):
+If you want to parse an array of events of the same contract (with the ABI of the contract available):

 ```typescript
 const abiEvents = events.getAbiEvents(abi);